Sambridda/Palm-Oil-System-Design/README.md

 | **Solar Loop Thermal Coverage (ETC)** | Maximise | **61.46%** offset | Emergency electric override |
 | **System Thermal Bottleneck** | Mitigate | Oil-side impedance (>95%) | Oil-side impedance (>95%) |
 | **T5 coil length required (1.5" bore)** | — | **3.2 m** of 65 m ceiling | **4.1 m** of 65 m ceiling |

-> Note: Proposal III's headline figures are not directly comparable to Proposal II's on a like-for-like basis — Proposal III introduces a fixed 2-inch bore across all tanks, a dedicated PO tank (removing one T10 tank from the palm-oil rotation), sequential rather than purely throughput-optimised water-time allocation, and reports against the single-branch case only (see Section 10 of the Architectural Revision I document for the simultaneous-branch outlook).

 ### Archived: Proposal I Results